-These actions can be behavioural actions, something someone would see you do or hear you say.
+These actions help you to look after yourself better and contribute to your sense of wellness.
+They can be behavioural actions, something someone would see you do or hear you say.
 Or they can be more mental based, internal to you.

 The actions can be related to different parts of your life – how you feel in yourself, your physical wellness, managing your health condition, your recovery/rehabilitation, family relationships, social life, job/career, faith, life purpose, adjusting your own personal high standards, etc.